GeorgeKuzora/Japanese-app/README.md

 No additional modules is required.

-To run the app write in terminal from app's folder: python3 app.py
+To run the app - from app's folder run a Terminal (Windows Power-shell) and write:

+python3 app.py